AccusoftCorporation/Teamcity-Parameter-Plugin/readme.txt

     The file is the name of the file to search for.
 This value is also to be left blank or "null" if the intention is to run a command only and not search for the files on the file system.

     The command is the command to run to find the version number.
+This will be added to the file to make the complete command "mvn.cmd -version" unless the file/location is null in the parameters.xml file.

-How to edit parameters to search for
+How to edit parameters

   * To edit which tools are searched for or edit any of the above parameters, you can edit the parameters.xml file in the location: